 These informational image sizes should match the carousel images to try to allow (at least eg on desktop) the same images to end up being referenced in both cases, improving cache hits for visitors.

-2018/11/01: follow-up note: I've segregated 'hero' from 'body' images, eg in separate cache directories, and allowed the latter to retain their aspect ratio.
+2018-11-01: follow-up note: I have segregated 'hero' from 'body' images, eg in separate cache directories, and allowed the latter to retain their aspect ratio.

 It's evident from the logs that plenty of browsers narrower than 640px are arriving at the www/desktop site, so it would be worth extending the IMG output HTML to use

 srcset to have those use the mobile version of each image in that case for further bandwidth savings.

 2018-11-03: I have added code to insert a